usnistgov/xslt3-functions/ixml/readme.md

 - The three jar files are added to the libraries (from the button on the bottom right on Options tab)
 - The value `init:org.nineml.coffeesacks.RegisterCoffeeSacks` is added to saxon.custom.options` parameter (middle tab)

-Your XSpec should run as XPected.
+Again your XSpec should run as XPected.